 And you can expect roughly 200 pounds of meat.
 These are all just estimates to help us with our calculations below:

 In addition to the price per pound for hanging weight you’ll also likely have to pay separately for the butcher – but clarify this with your farmer first.

 So for 200 lbs of meat at the $3.50 hanging weight price, you’re paying about $7/lb of beef.

-So $7/lb is a lot for regular store-bought ground beef, but cheap when it comes to your more expensive cuts like rib eyes and new york strips.
+So $7/lb is a lot for regular store-bought ground beef, but is an economical way to get your more expensive cuts of beef like rib eyes and new york strips.

 Now if you’re buying grass fed, organic ground beef you’re looking at $9/lb for storebought.

 So to get the most out of your side of beef I have some tips: